city_hall

 Image for fenway multiuse entrance

 The Fenway Multiuse Path will help bridge a gap in our bike network and will connect the Emerald Necklace to the Fenway neighborhood.
-The segment from Fenway Station to Miner Street opened in 2021, and the segment from Miner Street to Maitland Street is scheduled to open Spring 2023.
-The final segment passing under Park Drive to connect to the Emerald Necklace is expected to be constructed in 2024.
+The segment from Fenway Station to Miner Street opened in 2022, and the segment from Miner Street to Maitland Street opened Spring 2023.
+The final segment passing under Park Drive to connect to the Emerald Necklace is expected to be constructed by MBTA and the Landmark Center in 2025 or later.

 ARBORETUM LINK/ROSLINDALE GATEWAY